SCOPE OF APPOINTMENT (SOA)

 CLARIFICATION ON DOOR KNOCKING

-- CMS clarifies that permission to call is not the same as permission to show unannounced at a beneficiary’s home.
+- CMS rule changes clarify that permission to call is not the same as permission to show unannounced at a beneficiary’s home.

 - Door-to-door marketing of MAPD and PDP products remains illegal per CMS marketing rules and regulations.